jpe90/clp/README.md

 ## Motivation

+I intended clp to fill fzf's preview window, so I wanted it to be fast and support a large number of languages.

-clp runs faster than other command line syntax highlighting programs.
-When used as a previewer for a fuzzy finder in a project with large source files, it can make a very perceptible difference.
-Quick benchmarks on my machine (clp installed with LuaJIT, highlighting [sqlite3.c](https://fossies.org/linux/sqlite/sqlite3.c))
+Here are some quick benchmarks comparing similar programs running on my machine (clp installed with LuaJIT, highlighting [sqlite3.c](https://fossies.org/linux/sqlite/sqlite3.c))